-- The agreement between us, how your account works and what to do if things go wrong. - And how you can manage your account and how we'll contact you.
+- The agreement between us, how your account works and what to do if things go wrong. - How to manage your account and how we'll contact you.

 You should:

 - Keep this booklet, as you may need it later. - Read it carefully and ask us if you don't understand anything.